 Ulrich followed the boy across the mutilated field into the forest.
 They passed the ruined remains of catapults and carcasses before coming to the supply wagons.
 Soldiers in stained green tabards called to one another as they passed around wine, meat, and bread.
 They nodded to their commander as he passed, but Ulrich ignored them and continued after his guide.
 The duo approached the last wagon in line.
 Here the boy stopped.
 Ulrich studied the wagon.

 Unlike the others, it was covered on all sides with thick planks of oak, and a door of thick metal occupied the back wall.
 A chain lay tangled on the grass, its end chipped and broken.
 Ulrich pulled open the door and was instantly hit by the smell of mildew and sweat.
-He peered into the darkness and the low light revealed a shape huddled in the far corner.
-Grimy feet peeped out from the folds of dark rags and another pair of chains hung from a ring buried in the wall.
+He peered into the darkness.
+The low light revealed a shape huddled in a far corner.
+Grimy feet peeped out from the folds of dark rags, and another pair of chains hung from a ring buried in the wall.

-Ulrich watched as the rags shifted, the sound of metal clanking against metal under the cloth, revealing a head of tangled hair hanging in front of a dirty nose.
+As metal clanked against metal, the rags shifted, revealing a head of tangled hair hanging in front of a dirty nose.

 "Do not fear," he said softly, "You are safe now."

-The prisoner shifted again and Ulrich saw a pair of thin, delicate hands locked in thick manacles.
+The prisoner shifted again.
+A pair of thin, delicate hands protruded past hefty manacles.

 "What is your name?"

 No sound.
-Ulrich reached into the wagon and gently touched the hand.
-It shrank from him and the figure huddled farther into the corner.
+Ulrich reached into the wagon and gently touched a hand.
+It shrank from him, and the figure huddled farther into the corner.

 "Do not fear," he repeated, "all is well.
-My name is Commander Ulrich of Castle Crannog and I swear that my men will not harm you.
+My name is Commander Ulrich of Castle Crannog, and I swear that my men will not harm you.
 What is your name?"

 A raspy whisper answered him.